Structure Formation in the Effective Field Theory of Holographic Dark Energy: Conclusion

 Therefore, in a second step, we discussed minimal HDE models.
 Using the concept proposed in \cite{DeFelice:2015hla} we eliminate the scalar degree of freedom at linear order by imposing additional constraints at the Hamiltonian.
 By choosing constraints which vanish on the FLRW background the constraints do not impact the background evolution.
 To analyze the phenomenological consequences we focused on two different examples of possible constraints.
 While eliminating the scalar degree of freedom at the linear order the minimal HDE still impacts the evolution of dust leading to a suppressed or enhanced matter growth, $\omega_{\mathrm{dark}} > -1$ or $\omega_{\mathrm{dark}} < -1$, or even change the fundamental structure of dust by providing a non-vanishing sound speed.
 Due to the strict constraints on the sound speed of the dark matter the latter case can be ruled out.
 The first case, however, can provide interesting models in order to address the Hubble and $\sigma_8$ tension at the same time.
 We leave this issue for future work.

-\acknowledgments This work is supported by the grant No. UMO-2018/30/Q/ST9/00795 from the National Science Centre, Poland.
+\acknowledgments C.L. is supported by the grant No. UMO-2018/30/Q/ST9/00795 and A.G. by the grant No. UMO-2021/40/C/ST9/00015 both from the National Science Centre, Poland.
 We would like to thank Yin-zhe Ma, Sunny Vagnozzi, and Pierre Zhang for the useful discussions.